la2050/challenge/_2021/connect/altadena-library-district.md

   - 'Capacity, including staff'
   - Strategy assistance and implementation
-Please list the organizations collaborating on this proposal.: '' Which metrics will your submission impact?:
+Please list the organizations collaborating on this proposal.: '' Which metrics will you impact?:
   - Internet access
   - Government responsiveness to residents’ needs
   - Volunteerism
-Are there any other LA2050 goal categories that your proposal will impact?:
+Indicate any additional LA2050 goals your application will impact.:
   - LA is the best place to LEARN
-year: 2020
+year: 2021
 category: connect
 filename: altadena-library-district
 order: 1